Wayfinding Signage at Colleges and UniversitiesFEBRUARY 8, 2022| SpeedPro Shawnee

 - Welcome visitors: An outdoor sign placed at the entrance to your school’s campus lets people know that they have found the right place.
 It can also greet them and make them feel welcome on campus.
 Outdoor signage placed at the front of buildings welcomes visitors to those specific locations.

 - Guide people to the right buildings: Outdoor wayfinding signage can direct people to specific locations.
 The signs can use arrows to help people know which way to turn as they navigate their way through a parking lot or along the paths or roads on campus.
-University campus signage can also provide more details, such a how far away a particular building is in feet, meters or minutes.
+University campus signage can also provide more details, such as how far away a particular building is in feet, meters, or minutes.

 - Help people find their way: Wayfinding signage can also include maps that help people get their bearings and find multiple places once they are on campus.
 The maps can show people where they are and how far they can walk in 5 or 10 minutes.
 Maps can also give people advice on shortening their trip or inform them of their transportation options, such as taking the campus shuttle or using a bike share system.